 What other staff and resources will you utilize in conducting your evaluation?

-How often would you meet with our staff to provide input and suggestions on how the program is functioning?
-Would you be available in a short time frame if necessary?

-Do you possess knowledge in client confidentiality, FERPA, and HIPPA?
+Explain your knowledge of and familiarity client confidentiality, FERPA, and HIPPA?

-What other work or job responsibilities do you have in motion that might interfere with you working with us?
-Will you have the time to provide a quality evaluation for the Choctaw Nation?

-When you develop a report, how will our staff be able to review and provide input prior to submitting the report to the funding source?
-What is your philosophy toward our staff making suggestions about your report provided that it does not interfere with the findings?
+When you develop a report, how do you handle reviews of your report and allow for programmatic staff feedback/input prior to submitting the report to the funding source?

 How will you communicate with staff at the Choctaw Nation?

-How will you bill for your services?
-Can you provide us with a list of measurable outcomes or deliverables that are to be accomplished and the times of year they will be accomplished before payment is made?

 We would like to see examples from your previous evaluation reports and other documents such as survey instruments that would help us make a decision.
 Can you provide us with some examples?

 Please provide us with a list of grants you have evaluated and a brief summary of the outcomes.